pitt-crc/kubernetes-tutorial/README.md

 ### Notes on Minikube

-If You can change the default cluster being administrated by `minikube` using the `profile` command:
+You can change the default cluster being administrated by `minikube` using the `profile` command:

 ```bash
 minikube profile [CLUSTER]